isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Ideally, we catch all errors (that are not errors in the programmer's logic) at either compile-time or run-time.
+Ideally, we catch all errors (that are not errors in the programmer’s logic) at either compile-time or run-time.
 It is impossible to catch all errors at compile time and often not affordable to catch all remaining errors at run-time.
 However, we should endeavor to write programs that in principle can be checked, given sufficient resources (analysis programs, run-time checks, machine resources, time).

 ##### Example, bad